 New undergraduate students should pre-register at least 5 business days in advance of arrival here.

 New graduate students should pre-register at least 5 business days in advance of arrival here.

 If students pre-register through the Admissions portal, the cost if $100 per week.
 Those who are unable to pre-register will be charged $30/night.
 The maximum stay in temporary housing is two weeks.
 Failure to vacate temporary housing within two weeks of the arrival date will result in additional charges as deemed appropriate by the University.

-*You will need to have your ID to swipe in to access the University Commons once the meal plan begins at dinner on January 12.
+*You will need to have your ID to swipe in to access the University Commons once the meal plan begins.